 Naturally settlements form where landscape, natural resources and conditions allow and at the intersection of traditional routes: rivers, tracks, roads, railways and harbours.
 These crossings, meeting places and markets, serve and support the migration, to form a vibrant “chameleon” community of people arriving, preparing, and leaving, tended by those who stay to nurture and perpetuate the melting pot of ideas, myths, legends and narratives.
 And in time these histories, real and imagined become ingrained in the collective memory, in the language, in the names of streets, towns and families, and in the substance and associations of place.

-Unit G will seek answers; testing and exploring spatial and conceptual relationships between place, people, purpose and permanence; employing “transformative architecture” as a catalyst for positive change, celebrating diversity, identity, export, exchange, and migration between home and outpost.
-Our projects will engage with community, explore architectural, cultural and social possibilities, and propose radical interventions between permanent/transitory, old/new, traditional/revolutionary, here/there; yours/ours, mine/theirs: you will need to take a position.
+This year Unit G will seek the nomads, intersections, stories, and story-tellers, as catalysts for proposition: testing and exploring spatial and conceptual relationships between place, people, purpose and permanence; employing “transformative architecture” for positive change, celebrating diversity, identity, export, exchange, and migration.
+Our projects will engage with community, explore architectural, cultural and social possibilities, and generate radical interventions.

 - Unit G: The Last Tutorial!
 Thursday 14th May, online, 10am

 - Unit G: Online Portfolio Tutorials, Monday 11th May, 10am

 - Unit G: Online Portfolio Tutorials, Thursday 7th May, 10am

 - Unit G: Online Portfolio Tutorials, Monday 4th May 10am online